srinivas191206/Vaidhyasetumain/VERCEL_DEPLOYMENT_GUIDE.md

-# Vercel Deployment Guide for Vaidhya Setu Telemedicine Platform
+# Vercel Deployment Guide for Clinic Pro Telemedicine Platform

 ## Overview

-This guide explains how to properly deploy the Vaidhya Setu telemedicine platform to Vercel with Firebase configuration.
+This guide explains how to properly deploy the Clinic Pro telemedicine platform to Vercel with Firebase configuration.
 The key issue we're addressing is the proper handling of environment variables to avoid the "Secret does not exist" error.

 ## Environment Variables Configuration